 With the AutoComb, on the other hand, the extraction went up — and whether the grounds were sprayed with water or not seemed to make little difference.
 In fact, utilizing both techniques together essential the coarsest grind setting to hit our target shot time, and produced the highest extraction of all.

 Adding 2% water decreased extraction in our tests.
-On the other hand, using the AutoComb, with or without added water, increased extraction — though it essential a coarser grind to reach the same shot time.
+On the other hand, using the AutoComb, with or without added water, increased extraction — though it required a coarser grind to reach the same shot time.

-Truly in case the effect of RDT was dependent on shot time, we tried a few slower shots, and found that the extraction was reduced even further.
+Basically in case the effect of RDT was dependent on shot time, we tried a few slower shots, and found that the extraction was reduced even further.

 The coffee we used, from Code Black, was similar in roast colour to Red Brick, and so presumably produces a lot less static in the first place than the darker roast does.
 This alone could be enough to explain why we didn’t see any benefit from the RDT.